-Under the Law, the term of the general fixed-term land lease for owning a building shall be 50 years or more.
+Under the Law, the term of the general fixed-term land lease for owning a building shall be more than 50 years.
 With regard to a lease with a special agreement on building assignments, the right to assign the building to the landlord at a reasonable consideration in order to terminate the ordinary lease can be exercised more than 30 years after the commencement of the lease.
-With regard to the fixed-term land lease for businesses, the term of the lease shall be 10 years or more but less than 50 years.
+With regard to the fixed-term land lease for businesses, the term of the lease shall be 10 years or more but no more than 20 years.